qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 # Messages

+This chapter describes the [Message] requests.
+Please refer to [Message] for the schema.

 ## Send message

 This [Messages Endpoint]-call can be used to send a message to a connected Qiy Node, see [Send message request].